-A few years later, while working in D.C. in 1990 when a speaker couldn’t come to a monthly women’s gathering, a friend said, “Virginia, you should share your story.”
+A few years later in D.C. when a speaker couldn’t come to a monthly women’s gathering, a friend said, “Virginia, you should share your story.”
 It took a bit of courage to ironically give that talk entitled ‘Courage,’ but it opened something up in the women in that room as over half shared personal stories of abuse, rape, and assault.

 Wealth, color, age – didn’t seem to matter (although we were mostly 20-somethings.)
 It opened my eyes to how violence and abuse against women is such a horribly big issue.
 Not just here, but all around the world as I saw later in Kosovo, where rape was used as a weapon of war, and with Congolese refugees in Tanzania.

-Today, when there have been over half a million tweets & Facebook “MeToos,” the magnitude of this challenge has not diminished.
+Today, when there have been over half a million tweets and Facebook “#MeToos,” the magnitude of this challenge has not diminished.
 If anything, it’s worse.

 “You are more than the bad things that happen to you.
 You are the grace that follows.”
 (Malaya, Code Black)